About Blue Hills

 Blue Hills – Their Other Honeys

-In addition to their great Manuka Honey, Blue Hills produce a great Leatherwood honey in both organic and traditional (non-organic) styles, an elegant Blackberry honey, and a light and floral Meadow honey.
+In addition to their great Manuka Honey, Blue Hills produce a great Leatherwood honey, an elegant Blackberry honey, and a light and floral Meadow honey.

 If Leatherwood honey is new to you, please know that it is one of the most rare of honeys, available only from Tasmania.